 "The magnitude (and, consequently, the beauty) of a group like the Clouds Taste Satanic in the attention that is devoted to his musical expression.
 From the beautiful shell in which packs a splatter vinyl white / red / black, with two respective paintings by John Martin ( "The Last Judgment" and "The Deluge") in which all of humanity is called to answer for their sins until you get to the specific music, where we went from "Dopesmoker" to "The Art of Self Defense".
 The previous album, "To Sleep Beyond the Earth", he projected in spatial scenarios inside spaceships THC charges to the discovery of deep space.
 The magma was woven in three quarters of an hour of one riff / one song and segmented into four more or less related clips.
 The story is repeated in the first side of this new "Your Doom Has Come," where the title track, spread throughout the duration of the hand, is fragmented into three mini-suites, close but not circular.
 With prologue / development / completion, it was decided to produce the concept of the end of the world in sound matter."

 "A simple yet efficient instrumental stoner/doom album".

-Clouds Taste Satanic formed in Brooklyn, New York and has been mixing riff dominated stoner rock with instrumental doom
+Clouds Taste Satanic from Brooklyn, NY has been mixing riff dominated stoner rock with instrumental doom since 2013.
+Their